LucasSantana-Dev/finance-control/docs/DOCKER.md

-# Docker Setup for Finance Control
+# Docker Setup and Integration

-This document describes how to run the Finance Control application and all scripts inside Docker containers for consistent environments across all platforms.
+This document provides comprehensive information about Docker usage in the Finance Control application, covering setup, integration, and desktop usage.

 ## 🐳 Overview